AdrianRo147/dsa/README.md

 ## Usage

-To using CMake you can do so using following commands
+To build using CMake you can do so using following commands

 ```
 cmake -B build
 cmake --build build
 ```

+To build using Visual Studio all you need to do is to build project.
+Before that make sure you have already setted up [vcpkg](https://learn.microsoft.com/sk-sk/vcpkg/get_started/get-started-msbuild?pivots=shell-powershell)

 To run tests you can start output binary with `--test` argument